tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/platform-and-applications.md

     * Journey Optimizer

 ## Architecture

-### Audience and Profile Activation with Experience Cloud Applications

 <img src="assets/activation+apps.svg" alt="Reference architecture for the Audience and Profile Activation with Experience Cloud Applications" style="border:1px solid #4a4a4a" />